-Low Emission Vehicle Standards
+Colorado Low Emission Vehicle Program History

 On June 19, 2018, Governor Hickenlooper signed Executive Order B 2018 006, Maintaining Progress on Clean Vehicles.
 The executive order explains that the federal government has announced its intention to roll back vehicle greenhouse gas (GHG) standards for model years 2022-2025.
 Rolling back these standards would negatively impact Colorado’s ability to meet its GHG reduction goals.